 intravenous - inside or into a vein; e.g. an immunoglobulin infusion may be given directly into a vein.
+IVIG - intravenous immunoglobulin.

 protein - one of the basic building blocks of life.
 Proteins make up the structure and determine the function of the cells that make up all the tissues of our bodies.